 For fans of the PGA, Singapore is an excellent destination.
 Not only is the city-nation home to the administrative body of the Asian Tour, but it’s got more than a handful of spectacular golf courses.

-There’s the Marina Bay Sands complex, which is home to a public golf course for visitors staying on location or craving a trip to the putting greens.
+There’s Marina Bay Golf Course, the only 18-hole public golf course on the island.
+The location is convenient for visitors staying in the Marina Bay area to visit and play a round of golf or simply practice at the 4-tier driving range.
 Then there are other beginner-friendly courses, such as the Champions Public Golf Course, which offers engaging lessons for people of all ages.

 However, when it comes to golfing in Asia, Singapore is only one of many worthy destinations.
 Beyond the busy skyline, there are countless other reputable and breathtaking courses.
 Unfortunately for those who follow the Asian Tour this year, there have been fewer forays in stunning greens than fans are used to.